GovTechSG/apex-cloud-auth/docs/dev/jwks-endpoint.md

 Do note that the caching time for an Application's JWKS is 1 hour.

-If there are several JWKs published in the JWKS endpoint, it is possible to effect a seamless key rotation by signing with the new key and reflecting the new Key ID in the JWT.
+If there are several JWKs published in the JWKS endpoint, it is possible to effect a seamless key (JWK) rotation by signing with the new published key and reflecting the new Key ID in the JWT.